simonmichael/hledger/hledger/hledger.m4.md

 (".bat", ".com", ".exe", ".hs", ".js", ".lhs", ".lua", ".php", ".pl", ".py", ".rb", ".rkt", or ".sh"), and (on unix and mac) which has executable permission for the current user.

-m4_dnl Addons can be written in any language, but Haskell scripts or programs can m4_dnl call hledger's code directly, which means they can do anything built-in commands can. m4_dnl Scripts/programs in other languages can't do this, but they can use hledger's m4_dnl command-line interface, or output formats like CSV or JSON.
+m4_dnl Add-ons can be written in any language, but Haskell scripts or programs can m4_dnl call hledger's code directly, which means they can do anything built-in commands can. m4_dnl Scripts/programs in other languages can't do this, but they can use hledger's m4_dnl command-line interface, or output formats like CSV or JSON.